Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 \begin{rmk} In the following we will focus on what is happening in the directions corresponding to $\Lambda$ as $\lambda \to 0$, since the trivializations in the auxiliary directions are independent of $\lambda$. \end{rmk}

 To make the above rigorous, we will define vector bundles

-for some $\lambda_0>0$.
-Note that the fact that $\dbar_{\Gamma_\lambda}$, $\dbar_{\hat \Gamma_\lambda}$ are Fredholm only assures that $\det \dbar_{\Gamma_\lambda}$, $\det \dbar_{\hat \Gamma_\lambda}$ are vector bundles, but tells us nothing about whether the kernels and cokernels constitute bundles.
+for some $\lambda_0>0$ sufficiently small.
+Note that the fact that $\dbar_{\Gamma_\lambda}$, $\dbar_{\hat \Gamma_\lambda}$ are Fredholm only assures that $\det \dbar_{\Gamma_\lambda}$, $\det \dbar_{\hat \Gamma_\lambda}$ give vector bundles over $(0, \lambda_0]$, but tells us nothing about whether the kernels and cokernels constitute bundles.
 We will prove that if $\lambda$ is sufficiently small, then in fact the dimension of the kernels and the cokernels of these operators are independent of $\lambda$, and we indeed get vector bundles as above.
 This will be proved via an inductive procedure where we glue together the elementary trees of the tree.

 To that end, we will interpret the $\dbar$-operators as bundle maps

 for bundles

 and similar for the fully capped problems.
 To simplify notation we focus on the un-capped problem from now on, but we point out that all constructions goes through also in the capped case.